 Gary Levin also reviewed the series for USA Today.

 Update: On 24 January 2006, NBC announced it The Book of Daniel was being "dropped from the schedule."
 Kevin Reilly, president of NBC Entertainment, said a letter-writing campaign from some right-wingers wasn't what killed ad sales for the show; it was that nobody was watching.
-The show had drawn an audience of
+The show had drawn an audience of 6.9 million viewers on its first night, but by its fourth airing, that number was down to 5.8 million.

 Last updated: 26 January 2006